GerstLab/EASI-ORC.github.io/README.md

 If you use EASI-ORC in your research, please make sure to also reference the original works done to develop these plugins.

 Logo art and additional graphics from [Flaticon](https://www.flaticon.com/).

+## Citation
+Please note that EASI-ORC is based on a publication.
+If you use it successfully for your research please be so kind to cite our work:
+* Garin, S. et al EASI-ORC: A Pipeline for the Efficient Analysis and Segmentation of smFISH Images for Organelle-RNA Colocalization Measurements in Yeast bioRxiv 2024.10.04.616601 (2024)

+Please make sure to also cite the following works, used in this pipeline:

+YeastMate:
+* Bunk, D. et al. YeastMate: neural network-assisted segmentation of mating and budding events in Saccharomyces cerevisiae.
+Bioinformatics 38, 2667–2669 (2022).

+Trainable WEKA Segmenentation:
+* 	Arganda-Carreras, I. et al. Trainable Weka Segmentation: a machine learning tool for microscopy pixel classification.
+Bioinformatics 33, 2424–2426 (2017).

+RSFISH:
+* Bahry, E. et al. RS-FISH: precise, interactive, fast, and scalable FISH spot detection.
+Nat.
+Methods 19, 1563–1567 (2022).